system dot gay

 Pronouns will shift depending on who's fronting and the context of the conversation.
 Some general rules:

-Please don't refer to the system with singular pronouns like she/he/they unless you know who's fronting.
+Please avoid referring to the system with singular pronouns like she/he/they unless you know who's fronting.
 We'd prefer not to be called it/its as a system.

-In writing, we often preface a message with an emoji to indicate who's fronting (✨⚫️💖🌟🌀) which helps clarify identity and tone in conversation.
-We're still working on how to signal this verbally without feeling excessively awkward.
+In writing, we often preface a message with an emoji to indicate who's fronting (✨⚫️💖🌟⛓️💎🌺🌀) which helps clarify identity and tone in conversation.
+We're haven't figured out how to signal this verbally without being awkward, though Ethan and Christopher both have lower, more masculine voice tones that can be observed.

 internal communication #